danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 - [Open Processing with the search keyword 'generative'](https://www.openprocessing.org/browse/?q=generative&time=anytime&type=all#)
 - [John Conway's Game of Life](http://web.stanford.edu/~cdebs/GameOfLife/)
 - [The recode project](http://recodeproject.com/) or https://web.archive.org/web/20181227225001/http://www.recodeproject.com/
+- [WUOUS by Anders Visti and Tobias Stenberg](https://andersvisti.dk/work/wuos-2019) (with the implementation of the Langton's Ant to question the so-called smart cities)

 **Tasks (RUNME):**
 1. Start with a blank paper.
 Think of at least three simple rules that you want to implement in a generative program.
 (You may take reference from Langton's ant (1986) and The Game of Life (1970))